Scattered Spider

 Mitigation & Defense

 - Restrict Microsoft Teams external access: In Microsoft 365 admin settings, restrict inbound Teams calls and messages to trusted external domains only, or disable external communication entirely if not operationally required.
 The default configuration allowing any external M365 tenant to initiate calls with internal users is the direct enabler of the Teams-based vishing variant.
+Organizations with outsourced IT should define and enforce an explicit allowlist of external domains from which Teams calls will be accepted.

 Sources & Further Reading